srujanSagar/moc-frontend/prashanth-reddy/journal.md

-#DAY 01
-Learnt how to use github
+Day 01 : Learnt git and github